pelithne/k8s-short/workshop.md

 The easiest way to create persistant storage for a pod in AKS is to use the dynamic option.
 In this exercise you will be using one of the built in storage classes, to make it even easier.

-The first thing you need to do is to create a Persitant Volume Claim (PVC).
+The first thing you need to do is to create a Persistant Volume Claim (PVC).
 In order to do that, you can create a file with the kubernetes manifest for a PVC.

 Create a file named azure-pvc.yaml, with the following content: